publicsamples/Q-Fade/README.md

 -   Ableton Live (see  [pinned comment here](https://www.youtube.com/watch?v=WfF4OX3LMqo)) Thanks to David Monroy for the tip.

 -   [Element](https://kushview.net/element/)  (As both a plugin AND a host, Element is an excellent choice for those working in any DAW that doesn't allow for multi-input FX).
-Just fire up an instance of Element and load Q-Fade within that)
+Just fire up an instance of Element and load Q-Fade within that.
+Thanks to N.K Turley for the tip.)

 Please note that Q-Fade is in the early stages of development, there will be bugs and currently the Audiounit version isn't working.